mtermoul/col-admin/article/article.md

 ```

 In the template above you can see that our application page layout has three sections:
-* v-toolbar: wich is the top toolbar component
+* v-toolbar: which is the top toolbar component
 * v-content: which will contain the inner content of any page
 * v-footer: which will have the app copyright and contact info

 ## Adding application view and components

 You may notice that under the './src' folder, there are two folders:
 * ./src/components: this folder will be used to store all web components that can be used inside any page.
-Curretnly we don't any components yet! but if our app become more complex, we could easily break each page into small components.
+Currently we don't use any components yet! but if our app become more complex, we could easily break each page into small components.
 * ./src/views: This folder is used to store views.
-A view is the equivilant to a web page.
+A view is the equivilent to a web page.
 Currently we have the `Home.vue` which is the main page, and the `About.vue`

-## Adding datagrid to main page
+## Adding data-grid to main page

 In the `Home.vue` page we will have two main sections:

 * data filters: which contains all filters that the user can select.
-* data grid: this the students list displyed as a data grid component.
+* data grid: this the students list displayed as a data grid component.
 For our purpose we will use Vuetify `data-table` component.

 So let's take a look at the home page template: